zkurtz/shmistogram/doc/readme_details.md

 ## Disclaimer

 This repo is young, has practically no unit tests, and should be expected to change substantially.
 Use with caution.

+## License

+This project is licensed under the terms of the MIT license.
+See LICENSE for additional details.